renanspvargas/renanspvargas/README.md

 ### :floppy_disk: About me
-- **I'm a iOS developer** since jan/2021 :brazil:
+- **I'm a iOS developer** working with Swift since jan/2021 :brazil:
-- During 2020 I worked as Data Engineer specialized on AWS
+- In 2020 I worked a year as Data Engineer specialized on AWS
-- Flutter as a hobbie
+- Flutter as hobbie
 - Python for fun

 ---